For many foreigners, Singapore quickly becomes more than just a place to work — it can feel like home.

 Not necessarily.
 Employment Pass, S Pass, and PEP holders can apply directly.
 Sponsors are required for family-based categories such as spouses, parents, and children of Singapore Citizens or PRs.

-Although ICA does not release the Singapore PR approval rate, being strategic and thorough in your application can greatly improve your likelihood of success.
+Although ICA does not release the Permanent Residency approval rate, being strategic and thorough in your application can greatly improve your likelihood of success.

 You can apply independently via ICA’s e-service.
 However, many applicants choose professional assistance to ensure documents and declarations are aligned with ICA expectations and to avoid common errors.